Video highlights from the 2014 academy coming soon!

-The annual program, launched in 2009 through a partnership with American Express, has served 109 managers from 39 organizations during its first four years.
-Nominated organizations such as Mercy Corps, Opportunity International, Digital Divide Data and seven other organizations will each send three participants to this 2013 program.
-"One of the philanthropic goals of American Express is to focus on the development of social sector leaders," said Thunderbird Professor Mary Teagarden, Ph.D., the program's academic director.
-"These participants are on their way to positions of senior leadership."
+The annual program, launched in 2009 through a partnership with American Express, has served almost 150 managers from nearly 50 organizations during its first five years.
+Nominated organizations such as Mercy Corps, Opportunity International, Digital Divide Data and seven other organizations each sent three participants to the 2013 program.
+“One of the philanthropic goals of American Express is to focus on the development of social sector leaders,” said Thunderbird Professor Mary Teagarden, Ph.D., the Academy’s Academic Director.
+“These participants are on their way to positions of senior leadership.”

-The 2013 Academy is designed to help participants stretch from one stage of leadership development to another in five specific areas.
-One goal, for example, is to move from "personal productivity" to "team productivity plus individual productivity."
-The development of leaders in the social sector is even more important today, because it enables an organization to continue to fulfill the social needs of people and lead to overall social development.
+The 2014 Academy is designed to help participants stretch from one stage of leadership development to another in five specific areas.
+One stretch goal, for example, is to move from “personal productivity” to “team productivity plus individual productivity.”
+The development of leaders in the social sector is even more important today, because it enables an organization to continue to fulfill the social needs of people and contribute to overall social development.

 This program is by invitation only.
 For your international non-profit organization or NGO to be considered for nomination please contact:

 Doug Hoxeng, Ph.
 D.